dan-ftp/fusion-conclusion/_posts/2026-02-17-fusion-fortnightly-2026-02-17.md

 ---
 ## Companies

 [Helion announced](https://www.helionenergy.com/articles/helion-achieves-new-fusion-energy-milestones/) that its Polaris prototype achieved measurable deuterium‑tritium (D‑T) fusion and reached plasma temperatures of 150 million °C (~13 keV).
 If true, the results would put Helion in the lead for plasma temperature in a non-tokamak fusion device.
 Without any context on the other plasma conditions, specificly density, energy confinement time, and electron temperture, it is hard to assess what they have accomplished here.
-It fits with their history of bold claims with little evidence.
-And operating with tritium is a major milestone, just saying that you achieved D+T fusion without any metrics is not a useful statement; there are plenty of particle accelerators that could say the same thing but are not on a path to commercial fusion energy.
+It fits with their history of bold claims with little evidence or context.
+Operating with tritium is a major milestone, but saying that you achieved D-T fusion without any metrics is not a useful statement; there are plenty of particle accelerators that could say the same thing but are not on a path to commercial fusion energy.

 ---